 What is the main difference between a barbell curl and a dumbbell curl?

-The main difference between a barbell curl and a dumbbell curl is that the barbell curl typically allows the lifter to lift more weight, making it a better choice for maximizing muscle growth.
-The dumbbell curl is a highly effective exercise for addressing muscular imbalances and energizing the stabilizing muscles of the arm.
+The main difference between a barbell curl and a dumbbell curl is that it typically allows the lifter to lift more weight, making it a better choice for maximizing muscle growth.

-Are cable curls better than dumbbell curls
+Are cable curls better than dumbbell curls?

 Are cable curls better than barbell curls?